 "Athens knows her own interest too well to think of attacking us.
-Even if they were to come, so distant from their resources, and opposed to such a power as ours, their destruction would be easy and inevitable.
-Their ships will have enough to do to get to our island at all, and to carry such stores of all sorts as will be needed.
-They cannot therefore carry besides, an army large enough to cope with a people such as ours.
-They will have no fortified place from which to begin their operations, but must rest them on no better base than a set of wretched tents, and such means as the necessities of the moment will allow them.
-But in truth I do not believe that they would even be able to disembark.
-Let us then set at nought these reports as altogether of home manufacture, and be sure that if the enemy does come the state will know how to defend itself in а manner worthy of the national honour."
+Even if they were to come, so disfrom their resources, opposed to such a power as ours, their destruction would be easy and inevitable.
+Their ships will have enough to do to get to our island at all, and to carry such stores of all sorts as will be needed. cannot therefore carry besides, an army large enough to cope with a people such as ours.
+They will have no fortified place from which to begin their operations, but must rest them on no better base than a set of wretched tents, and such means as the necessities of the mo-But in ment will allow them. truth I do not believe that they would even be able to disembark.
+Let us then set at nought these reports as altogether of home manufacture, and be sure that if the enemy does come the state will know how to defend itself in a manner worthy of the national honour."